mmanela/diffplex/DiffPlex.WindowsForms/README.md

-# DiffPlex Windows Form Demo
+# DiffPlex Windows Forms Demo
 This is an example Windows Forms application developed in .NET 4.8 (C#).

 This shows how to use both `InlineDiffBuilder` and `SideBySideDiffBuilder` with a standard `System.Windows.Forms.RichTextBox`.